 patruff/ollama-mcp-bridge — Local LLM ↔ MCP Bridge

-The most popular project in the Ollama MCP space.
+The most popular TypeScript bridge in the Ollama MCP space.
 Bridges Ollama-hosted models with MCP servers, enabling local LLMs to discover and use MCP tools.
 Supports multi-MCP server connections and structured output validation.

-Key limitation: 18 open issues.
-Last code push April 2025 — potentially stale.
-Structured output from smaller models can be unreliable for complex tool schemas.
+Key limitation: Last code push April 2025 — now a full year stale.
+With llama.cpp’s native MCP support merged (March 2026), this project’s value proposition is diminishing for users who can run llama-server directly.
+Structured output from smaller models remains unreliable for complex tool schemas.

 jonigl/mcp-client-for-ollama — TUI Client